oneeve8/kobble-data/content/Tutorial2.md

 To edit a Markdown file, tap the pencil icon
 To view your Markdown results, tap the square view icon

-You can tap Close Tab to close any tabs
+You can tap Close Tab to close any tabs you don’t want opened.
-Tabs

 Home (house icon),
 Edit Mode,
 Red Delete,